zonesql/zonesql.github.io/README.md

 ## Download and Installation

-### Release
+### Download Release

-Visit http://www.zonesql.com to download a stable release of ZoneSQL.
+To download the latest release, pre-built, optimised and ready for use, visit http://www.zonesql.com and click one of the available releases under the "Download and Installation" section.

 ### Download Source